Miss USA Wins Miss Universe Pageant

 May.
 13, 1995

-WINDHOEK, Namibia (AP) _ Miss USA Chelsi Smith, a 21-year-old student from Texas who wore a dress honoring the struggle by American women to win the right to vote, was chosen Miss Universe 1995 early Saturday.
+WINDHOEK, Namibia (AP) _ Miss USA, a 21-year-old college student whose national costume honored the right of women to vote in her home country, was chosen Miss Universe 1995 early Saturday.

-Smith, of Deer Park, Texas, was picked over 81 other contestants in the first Miss Universe pageant held in Africa.
-It was broadcast to more than 600 million viewers worldwide.
+Chelsi Smith, of Deer Park, Texas, won over 81 other contestants in the first Miss Universe pageant held in Africa, which was broadcast to more than 600 million viewers worldwide.

 Wearing a low-cut, scarlet ballroom gown, Miss Smith put her hands to her face and began crying when her victory was announced.
 First runner-up was Miss India, 21-year-old Manpreet Brar of New Delhi, and Miss Canada, 20-year-old Lana Buchburger of Calgary, Alberta, was second runner-up.